wesql/wescale/doc/RFCS/20230609_CompressGtidSets.md

         result: 2~5:9~11
         ```
     + Then, calculate the union of lastSeenGtid andthe remaining portion after truncation.
-### When we need CompressGtidSet?

-We made some tradeoffs and finally decided to perform compression after the return of the heartbeat packet.
-Moreover, there is an optimization that triggers compression when the length of the gtidset exceeds a certain threshold.

 ### Conclusion

 After the return of the heartbeat packet, we compress the gtidset within the vtgate.
 In a scenario with multiple vtgates, we ensured read-after-write (RAW) consistency and prevented the SQL statement from becoming too lengthy.
 However, the mechanism is still reliant on the return of the heartbeat packet from all MySQL instances.